-Resolution 16 (II): , International action on primary commodities Resolution 17 (II): General agreement on agreements relating to primary commodities
+Resolution 16(II): International action on primary commodities

-Resolution 18 (II):

-Coordination by UNCTAD of the activities of inter-governmental bodies dealing with primary commodities

-Resolution 19 (II):
+&lt;sup>(1) See UNCTAD Doc., Ninth Session, GE 69/17.288.

-Studies undertaken by international financial institutions on the stabilization of primary commodity prices
+- Resolution 17(II): General agreement on agreements relating to primary commodities - Resolution 18(II): Coordination by UNCTAD of the activities of inter-governmental bodies dealing with primary commodities - Resolution 19(II): Studies undertaken by international financial institutions on the stabilization of primary commodity prices - Resolution 20(II): Minimum guaranteed agricultural income.

-Resolution 20 (II):

-Minimum guaranteed agricultural income.

-(The full text of Resolutions 19 and 20 is given in Annex I)
+(The full text of Resolution 19 and 20 is given in Annex I)

-66. As regards content these resolutions approximate very closely to the recommendations of the Joint Committee and Parliamentary Conference of the Association in the report submitted on its behalf by Mr. Armengaud (1), at the time regarded as a revolutionary or - more exactly - a pioneer effort.
-Following on from his suggestions, the Commission of the Communities deserves praise for proposing, in its excellent memorandum of 1968 on the renewal of the Yaoundé Convention; clear-cut and reasonable solutions which were discussed at length at the Yaoundé II negotiations and which the Governments of the Member States unfortunately did not think fit to adopt.
+66. As regards content these resolutions approximate very closely to the recommendations of the Joint Committee and Parliamentary Conference of the Association in the report submitted on its behalf by Mr. Armengaud(), at the time regarded as a revolutionary, or-more exactly-a pioneer effort.
+Following on from his suggestions, the Commission of the Communities deserves praise for proposing, in its excellent memorandum of 1968 on the renewal of the Yaoundé Convention, clearcut and reasonable solutions which were discussed at length at the Yaoundé II negotiations and which the Governments of the Member States unfortunately did not think fit to adopt.